 Here when I put the strings on....I put a little loop in the first and then wind 'em up.
 The advantage is that there's more sting incase of a break or something......also so the end string is facing the harp neck instead of sticking out.
 It winds up tight and even and does not slip while winding up.
-Here's all the strings wound up without the ends cut off yet.

 I'm putting on the decorations with super glue as you can see what I use for "weight"...a brick and clamps.
 I could use some deeper clamps someday.
 I varnished these seperate so I could get a smooth finish to the body of the harp.